circleguard/circlecore/README.md

 # Circlecore

-Circlecore is a utilities library osu!.
+Circlecore is a utilities library for osu!.
 Features include:

 * Unstable Rate calculation
-* Hits calculation (all places where the player hit a hitobject)
+* Hits calculation (all places where a player hit a hitobject)
 * Similarity calculation between two replays, for replay stealing detection
 * Frametime calculation, for timewarp detection